fhswf/MLPro/doc/rtd/content/rl/env/pool/ur5jointcontrol.rst

         :width: 600

-    This UR5 environment's task is to align the Red Ball to the Blue Ball.
+    This UR5 environment's task is to align the red ball to the blue ball.
     It can be imported via:

     .. code-block:: python

         import mlpro.rl.pool.envs.ur5jointcontrol

 Prerequisites
 =============